 By mid-June we moved into our new house.
 The feeling of being on our own again was incredible.
 It was as if a mountain had been lifted off our shoulders.
-It was quiet, it was peaceful, and it was ours.
+It was quiet, it was peaceful and it was ours.
 I didn’t care that we had little furniture, that it was a horrible mess and was painted all the wrong color.
-I was just grateful to be freed from the chaos and dysfunction that had been my dad’s house.
-It was nice to sit back, relax and just breathe again.
+I was grateful to be free from the chaos and dysfunction that we had been living in.
+It was nice to sit back, relax and breathe again.

 The summer of 2015 was great.
 I was happy.
 We purchased season tickets to watch our local football team, went to concerts and welcomed another beautiful baby nephew.
 We slowly turned our house into a home and I was fully settled at work and thriving.
 I learned how to run hemodialysis and discovered that I was good at it.
 I considered this to be quite an achievement.
-The previous summer, I had myself convinced that I would never be able to learn anything new.
+The previous summer I had convinced myself I would never be able to learn anything new.
 My brain was overflowing with negative and self-defeating thoughts.
 There was no room for anything else and I had lost my ability to concentrate.
 Needless to say I was quite proud of myself for getting through the brain fog and learning a new skill.